hizmailovich/js-notes/README.md

 ```
 40. How do you create a multidimensional array in JavaScript, and how do you access and modify elements in such arrays?

-    **Answer:** a multidimensional array in javascript is an array that has one or more nested arrays (array of arrays -> matrix).
+    **Answer:** a multidimensional array in javascript is an array that has one or more nested arrays (array of arrays, matrix).
 There are two ways to create a multidimensional array in JavaScript:
     - Using array literal
     ```javascript
         var Employee = [